 How parents help their child do well at school

-What the government says: Parent Engagement in Learning
+What the Australian Government says: Parent Engagement in Learning

 Parent engagement in learning is known to lead to improved outcomes for students of all ages.
 Schools and teachers can support parent engagement by building partnerships to connect learning at home and school.

 The terms parent engagement and parent involvement describe how parents and families support their children's academic achievement and wellbeing.
 Parent involvement usually focuses on school-based activities such as attending events or volunteering in class.

 Parent engagement encompasses children's learning at home, at school and in the community, recognising the cultural and social diversity of families and communities.
 There is strong evidence linking parent engagement with improvements in academic achievement for children of all ages.